Vertexwahn/FlatlandRT/README.md

 ### Credits

-A big thank goes to all the providers, developers and maintainers of the aforementioned artifacts.
+A big thank goes to all the providers, developers and maintainers of the aforementioned Open Source projects and artifacts.